1999dipu/Partner_Store_ranking_sytem/README.md

              -Install all the dependencies as given above

-4. Clone the project into the directory created in Step 2 (git clone “address of project”)
+4.Clone the project into the directory created in Step 2 (git clone “address of project”)

-5. Make sure your virtual env is active and you’re inside the project directory (leadmanager)
+5.Make sure your virtual env is active and you’re inside the project directory (leadmanager)
   and start your Django server by executing the following command:

              -python manage.py runserver

              -Copy the address and paste it in your web browser

-6. You can start using the project now.
+6.You can start using the project now.

-7. In case you wish to access the admin panel to check the various tables in the system then open the django admin panel by:
+7.In case you wish to access the admin panel to check the various tables in the system then open the django admin panel by:

              -Append “/admin” in the server address (Step 5)